Learning Lighting Basics: Outdoor Flash Photography will give you the knowledge of using your flash.

-Flash Photography and learning to use your flash outdoors on location is part of our Foundations program #104.
+This course is available a la carte or as part of our Learning Digital Photography- A Nine Session Course.
+This course is outdoors on location.
 Take the fear out of lighting your photographs in this 2-hour introduction to flash photography.
 In this class you’ll learn by doing in this hands-on class and how to better use your accessory flash for all your photographs as we explore the downtown Santa Ana district.

 If you’ve wondered what that silver plate on the top of your camera does, and you’re tired of your photos being too dark, or your outdoor portraits fall flat, or, if you’re a natural light photographer ready to take your photography to the next level with lighting, this is your course.
 Our instructor will simplify accessory flash use outdoors by demonstrating the techniques to get you stellar portraits and simplify your landscape photographs.